MEMBERSHIP AND ACCOUNT AGREEMENT

 15. POSTDATED AND STALEDATED CHECKS OR DRAFTS

-- You agree not to issue any check or draft that is payable on a future date (postdated).
-If you do issue a check or draft that is postdated and we pay it before that date, you agree that we shall have no liability to you for such payment.
+You agree not to issue any check or draft that is payable on a future date (postdated).
+If you do draw or issue a check or draft that is postdated and we pay it before that date, you agree that we shall have no liability to you for such payment.
 You agree not to deposit checks, drafts, or other items before they are properly payable.
-We are not obligated to pay any check or draft drawn on your account that is presented more than six (6) months past its date; however, if the check or draft is paid against your account, we will have no liability for such payment.
+We are not obligated to pay any check or draft drawn on your account that is presented more than six months past its date; however, if the check or draft is paid against your account, we will have no liability for such payment.

 16. STOP PAYMENT ORDERS